Achievments and Activities

 Government Ministries, Departments and Units Manpower Bylaw(Government Units)

-Circular of His Excellency the Prime Minister to prepare the Draft General Budget Law and Draft Government Unit’s Budgets Law for 2023 has been issued27/06/2022
+The Issuance of the Royal Decree to approve the General Budget Law and the Government Units Budgets Law for the Fiscal Year 202301/03/2023

 The Financial Order